We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 4. Vitamin A

-According to one study, individuals with the highest intake of vitamin A had a
+An older review notes one study found individuals with the highest intake of vitamin A had a

 Researchers have identified the following minerals for COPD treatment and support:

 Magnesium supports lung function, but some COPD medications may interfere with the body’s ability to absorb it.

 People should also exercise caution when taking magnesium supplements for COPD.
 It can interfere with some drugs and cause side effects.

 Calcium can help the lungs function, but some COPD medications may cause the body to lose calcium.
 This makes it even more important for people with COPD to consider increasing calcium-rich foods in their diet.